-Carefully paint autopolymerizing acrylic over the top and sides of the black fabrication male.
-Make certain that the external retention ridge on the outside of the cylindrical housing is covered with acrylic.
-Then seat the partial denture framework on the cast and extend the self-curing acrylic to include the mechanical retention you provided on it in Step 7 (Figs. 7 and 8).
+Carefully syringe (EZ PickUp®, #220237) over the top and sides of the black fabrication male, or metal jacket with black male.
+Make certain that the external retention ridge on the outside of the cylindrical housing is covered with acrylic, as well as the intaglio of the partial where the male or metal jacket is to be picked up.
+Then seat the partial denture framework on the cast and extend the EZ PickUp® to include the mechanical retention you provided on it in Step 7 (Figs. 7 and 8).

-Note: If picking up the males in the mouth, carefully block out the undercuts and attach the males to the framework with self-curing acrylic as has been described above.
+Note: If picking up the males in the mouth, carefully block out the undercuts and attach the males to the framework with EZ PickUp® as has been described above.
 Make sure the partial denture framework is sitting passively on the tissue.